 Normally, the folds are kept closed by the epidermis formed within each one to protect the skin against tearing.

 When a sudden growth happens, the stretching pulls on the skin and opens some folds.

 Since part of their protective hardness is removed, they feel soft.

 Stretch marks follow parallel fold patterns

-Stretch marks, also called «Striae», are known as parallel grooves in the skin.
+Stretch marks can often be observed as parallel grooves in the skin.